 On your trip

-Depending on the tour style you've booked and the region you're going, you could use a range of accommodation styles from staying in a swag somewhere across the Nullarbor to a hotel near Uluru.
+Depending on the tour style you’ve booked and the region you’re going, you could use a range of accommodation styles from staying in a swag somewhere across the Pilbara to a hotel near Uluru.
 We also have our own exclusive powered campsites, with great facilities, which we use whenever possible.
-For specific information relating to your tour, visit our styles page.

 What communication facilities will be available?